Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology in a Bose gas

 To obtain a robust quantitative means of the topological structure present in a point cloud $X_\nu(t)$, persistent homology can be employed.
 Aiming at an intuitive treatment, with a point cloud $X_\nu(t)$ at hand as it appears in the Bose gas simulations we introduce relevant notions from computational topology.
 From given input data we first define the Delaunay complex and a notion of the size of a simplex.
 The so-called Delaunay radius function can then be used to construct a nested sequence of subcomplexes, called alpha complexes, whose persistent homology groups form our objects of interest and eventually provide multi-scale information on the topological structure of the input point cloud.
 While we carry out constructions in two spatial dimensions here, they generalize easily to higher dimensions.

-In Appendix \ref{AppendixIntroTopNotions} we briefly introduce fundamental algebraic topology notions that matter in this work and provide a more rigorous discussion of persistent homology groups and their structure.
+In Appendix \ref{AppendixIntroTopNotions} we rigorously introduce relevant fundamental algebraic topology notions and discuss the mathematical construction of persistent homology groups.
 For a general introduction to algebraic topology we refer to Ref. \cite{munkres1984elements}; for a thorough introduction to computational topology the interested reader may consult Refs. \cite{edelsbrunner2010computational, otter2017roadmap}, for instance.